neuro-ai-robotics/OBR/README.md

 # OBR
 **Object-centric Behavioural Reasoner from Pixels**

-Code and results from the paper (under review):
+Code and results from the paper (under review, will be fully open uppon acceptance):

 _Ruben van Bergen1, Justus Hueboter1 & Pablo Lanillos1,2 (2024).
 "Object-centric proto-symbolic behavioural reasoning from pixels"_